KarrLab/intro_to_wc_modeling/docs/concepts_skills/software_engineering/continuous_integration.rst

 #.
 Click the `Follow Project` button for any repository you want to compile and test on CircleCI
 #.
 Add a CircleCI configuration file, ``/path/to/repo/.circleci/config.yml``, to the repository to instruct CircleCI what to execute within each build.
 This includes the following instructions

     * Which container/virtual machine should be used to run the build.
 We are using a custom container so that little additional software needs to be installed to test our code.
-See :numref:`Section %s <building_linux_containers>` for more information about how to create and use custom Linux containers.
+See :numref:`building_linux_containers` for more information about how to create and use custom Linux containers.
     * Which GitHub repository to checkout.
     * How to install any additional packages needed to execute the tests.
     * Instructions on how to run the tests and store the results.